redhat-performance/satellite-tune/README.md

 # Satellite-tune
 Satellite-tune contains simple Ansible playbooks that can be used to perform any of the following tasks:
-* Tune Satellite 6.1 or 6.2 for performance
-* Tune Satellite 6.1 or 6.2 for scale
+* Tune Satellite 6.1 or 6.2 for performance & scale
 ##Reference performance brief Article:
 * satellite 6.1: https://access.redhat.com/articles/2356131
 * satellite 6.2: https://access.redhat.com/articles/2626101